+Hunt Library computers are equipped with standard academic software and require users to enter login credentials.
 Hunt Library adheres to the Information Technology Acceptable Use of University Computing Resources Policy, APPM 7.5.
-The policy is also part of the Embry-Riddle Student Honor Code found in the Student Handbook.
+The policy is also part of the Embry-Riddle Student Honor Code.
 The following is a summary of points especially relevant to Hunt Library public computer and wireless use.

 - The computers should not be used for activities that are considered harassing, obscene or threatening by the recipient or another viewer.

-- Abide by copyright laws when using University computing.
-The unauthorized publishing or use of copyrighted material is prohibited and users are personally liable for the consequences of unauthorized use.
+- The unauthorized publishing or use of copyrighted material is prohibited and users are personally liable for the consequences of unauthorized use.

 - Use of these computers does not guarantee privacy or confidentiality of any information on or communication sent through the Internet.